-Mesotherapy is a non-surgical technique used to combat hair loss and promote hair growth by injecting nutrient-rich liquid into the mesoderm of the scalp, the layer that lies between the tissue of the skin and the layer of fats.
+Mesotherapy is a non-surgical technique to reduce hair loss and it promotes hair growth by injecting nutrient-rich liquid into the mesoderm of the scalp, which is a layer that lies between the tissue of the skin and the layer of fats.

 How does Mesotherapy work

-- A mixture of nutrient boosters, comprising of vitamins, minerals, and DHT (dihydrotestosterone) blockers are injected into the mesoderm in order to stimulate hair growth and reverse hair loss.
+- A mixture of nutrient boosters, comprising vitamins, minerals, and DHT (dihydrotestosterone) blockers injected into the mesoderm to stimulate hair growth and reverse hair loss.
 (DHT is the androgen hormone that damages hair follicles on the scalp.)

-- It is injected with the help of an injection gun in the least painful manner.
+- Then it is injected into your scalp with the help of an injection gun in a painless manner.

-- It works because it increases blood circulation to the weakened or dormant hair follicles, boosts cell metabolism, stimulates collagen; it replaces the vitamins and minerals that we lose as we age, and neutralizes the follicle-killing DHT hormone; thus curbing hair loss and encouraging hair growth.
+- It works because it increases blood circulation to the weakened or dormant hair follicles, boosts cell metabolism, stimulates collagen; replaces the vitamins and minerals that we lose as we age, and neutralizes the DHT (follicle-killing) hormone; thus, curbing hair loss and encouraging hair growth.

-The treatment encompasses about eight sessions, one every week for the duration of half an hour each.
-Effects start becoming visible by the fifth session and it is known to have a success rate of 90-92%.
+- The treatment encompasses about eight sessions, one every two weeks for the duration of half an hour each.
+Effects start becoming visible by the fifth session and are known to have a success rate of 90-92%.

 - Short duration (~30 minutes)